 Earlier, syngas was conventionally extracted from coal or natural gas.
 However, considerable studies have been performed regarding the synthesis of solar fuels through solar thermochemical splitting of carbon dioxide and water.

-2 and H 2O can contribute as the feedstock for the liquid fuels used for transportation at present.
+CO2 and H2O can contribute as the feedstock for the liquid fuels used for transportation at present.
 These fuels are just disparate molecular recombinations of carbon and hydrogen.

 Production of jet fuel by means of solar thermochemical splitting at the industrial level will be crumble the fossil fuel industry.
 The demand for natural gas and oil as the feedstock for the production of transportation fuel will be zeroed.